ray-project/ray/doc/source/advanced.rst

   - ``worker_path`` (str): the absolute path for Ray's ``default_worker.py`` file.
     You can run ``python -m inspect -d ray.workers.default_worker | grep Origin | cut -d " " -f 2``
     inside the container to retrieve it.
-By default it will be the Ray worker path of caller.
+By default it will be the Ray worker path of the caller.
   - ``image`` (str): the Docker image to run the worker inside.
     Using the full path like ``docker.io/rayproject/ray-ml:nightly-py38-cpu`` is preferred.